 5G50.50 High Tc Superconductor

 A NdBFe magnet levitates above a high Tc superconductor when it is superconducting.
-Note: with the video camera, this demonstration is appropriate for large lecture halls.

 - Small NdBFe magnet